 Perhaps you're a student who needs to make cash so you can have extra spending money.
 Or maybe you just graduated and are still waiting to land your first corporate position.
 You might also be a mother who really wants to be around for her children and needs a flexible way to earn money.

-Whatever the case might be, in 2019, it’s never been easier to make extra money on your own schedule.
+Whatever the case might be, it’s never been easier to make extra money on your own schedule.

 In this post, we will discuss how you can make money on your own schedule to suit your lifestyle.

 This article is sponsored by DoorDash.
 We love DoorDash because it offers a flexible way to earn money on your own terms - by simply delivering food when it’s convenient for you in the comfort of your own car - or even via bike or scooter.
 Check out DoorDash here and sign up to be a Dasher >>